matthewroot/root-readme/README.md

 #### Default to transparent

 I believe organizations operate at their highest level when information is not restricted.
 In the interest of this, I commit to being transparent and to proactively share as much as I can.
 The flip side of this is that you should feel epowered to ask me for information.
-The two important exceptions to this policy of transparency which I will always keep confidential are sensitive personal information and conversations around performance.
+Two important exceptions to this policy of transparency are sensitive personal information and conversations around performance; I will always keep these confidential.

 #### Default to trust